MS Life Insurance Cover Options

 Check the fine print to see if your policy covers MS and under what circumstances it pays out.
 The claims section details how to make a claim and the conditions it covers, so it is suggested that you start there.

-For products like income protection and private medical insurance, the small print lists exclusions regarding what and how they pay out.
+For products like income protection and private medical insurance, the small print lists exclusions on what they cover and how they pay out.

-With most policies like those mentioned, you need to tell them about the condition within a certain timeframe to make a claim and payout.
+With most policies like those mentioned, you need to notify them of the condition within a certain timeframe to make a claim and receive a payout.

 When it comes to private health care, chronic and incurable conditions like MS are usually not covered, though the costs for diagnosis (a neurologist or another specialist) may be covered.